itsSanalog/sanalog.net/sanastro/src/content/blog/links.md

 sortOrder: 1
 ---

-# the web is cool

-*<span class="muted">..at least it's meant to be.</span>*

-A collection of links.
-Channels of information I found to be worth exploring, for various reasons.
-Good things are meant to be shared, and bad things, well...

 I wanted to call this collection a *webbook*, a younger cousin to the phonebook that is but a relic of the past.
 Unfortunately that arrangement of letters looks hideous to me.

 ## Persons / Ideas